Frequently Asked Questions about Reckless Driving In

 Since reckless driving is a criminal offense, you don’t have an option.
 You will be required to appear in court on a certain date, which is usually indicated on your ticket.
-The good news is that you don’t have to appear in person.
-If your schedule is tight, you cannot afford to be spending time in court, while neglecting your work or other daily commitments.
+The good news is that if you hire an attorney, you usually don’t have to appear in person.
+If your schedule is tight, you cannot afford to be spending time in court while neglecting your work or other daily commitments.
 Also, if you are an out-of-state driver, then attending court sessions can be expensive and time-consuming.
 That’s why it is always advisable to hire a local reckless driving lawyer to help in navigating this intimidating and complicated court process.

 In Virginia, reckless driving is a Class 1 misdemeanor.
 A person convicted of a Class 1 misdemeanor may be sent to jail for not more than twelve months and/or fined not more than $2,500.

 Spending time in jail is a possibility if you are convicted of reckless driving in Virginia.
-As highlighted earlier, reckless driving is a Class 1 misdemeanor offense, which comes with a jail time of up to 12 months, depending on the severity of the charge.
+As highlighted earlier, reckless driving is a Class 1 misdemeanor offense, which comes with potential jail time of up to 12 months, depending on the severity of the charge.
 You should also note that reckless driving can also escalate to a felony, especially if your driving behavior resulted in the death of a person.
 When you are in that situation, there is a high chance of spending multiple years in jail.
 These are usually maximum sentences.
-The amount you will spend in jail rests upon many factors in your case.
-Spending time in jail can lead to loss of job, which means you will not be a position to provide for your loved or dependants if any.
-You would not want to find yourself in that situation.
+The amount you will spend in jail rests upon many factors in your case such as alleged speed, prior driving history, whether there were children in the car, and any other aggravating factors that may exist.
+Spending time in jail can lead to loss of your job, which means you will not be a position to provide for your loved ones or dependents.
 If you are facing a reckless driving charge, the best means of avoiding jail time is by hiring a competent traffic lawyer to represent you.

 Can I pre-pay my reckless driving ticket?

 You can represent yourself in court to answer reckless driving charges.
 However, going to court without consulting a lawyer first is not advised.
-Reckless driving charges are different.
-Furthermore, judges and courts will treat you differently, based on the circumstances surrounding your arrest.
-Some judges might be lenient, thus giving you a reduced charge, but most will not.
+Reckless driving charges are different than simple tickets.
+Furthermore, judges and courts will treat you differently based on the circumstances surrounding your arrest.
+Some judges might be lenient, thus giving you a reduced charge, but some will be harsh.
 Some judges might also give you a good deal, especially if your driving record is clean.
 But why should you bet on the feelings or mood of a judge?
 Taking that approach is risky.
 Furthermore, reckless driving laws in Virginia are complex.
-If you are found guilty, you face serious penalties, which can jeopardize your future opportunities.
+If you are found guilty, you face serious penalties which can jeopardize your future opportunities.

-Once you are convicted, it is advisable to consult a reckless driving lawyer as soon as possible.
+Once you receive a ticket or summons, it is advisable to consult a reckless driving lawyer as soon as possible.
 Experienced Virginia reckless driving attorneys will evaluate your case, prepare a defense or even negotiate with a prosecutor.
-Also, in some jurisdictions such as Fairfax County, you cannot negotiate with the judge or the authorities, without legal representation.
 Hiring a reckless driving attorney also comes with great benefits, especially if you are an out-of-state driver.
-Most courts will allow legal representation, even if the offender is not present in court.
-You will only be required to attend the court during the judgment.
-Hiring a local driving attorney will save you time, as well as travel expenses.
+Most courts will allow legal representation to appear on the offender’s behalf.
+You may avoid one or all of your hearings.
+At certain speeds, however, you may be required to attend the court hearings.
+Hiring a local driving attorney will advise you regarding your specific case – likely saving you time as well as travel expenses.

 Can I lose my license if I’m convicted of reckless driving?

-If convicted of Reckless Driving your License could be Suspend.
+If convicted of Reckless Driving your License could be Suspend Up to 6 Months.

 A conviction of reckless driving in Virginia also carries the possibility of a suspended driver’s license.
-When the offense is a misdemeanor, then the suspension can range from 10 days to six months.
+When the offense is a misdemeanor, then the suspension can range up to six months.
 However, if your reckless driving offense escalates to a felony, then you are facing a suspension of up to three years.

-A suspension will also depend on the number of points that you currently have, among other factors.
-In some part of Virginia, if you are charged with reckless driving by speeding at 30 mph over the posted speed limit, then you are facing a suspension of up to six months.
+A suspension will also depend on the number of safe driver points that you currently have, among other factors.
+In some part of Virginia, if you are charged with reckless driving by speeding at 30 mph over the posted speed limit, then a suspension of three to six months is not uncommon.
 Working with a reliable traffic defense lawyer can help to avoid a suspension.
-A reckless driving lawyer may also be able to convince the court to impose a smaller suspension.
+A reckless driving lawyer may also be able to convince the court to impose a smaller suspension or at least petition for a restricted license.
 It is almost impossible to convince the judges on your own to impose a no suspension or smaller suspension on your own.